-4 Initiatives to Revolutionize the Nephrology Industry
+4 Initiatives to Support Progression in the Nephrology Industry

-Healthcare is rapidly evolving toward delivering high-quality services at lower costs (value-based services).
+Health care is rapidly evolving toward delivering high-quality services at lower costs (value-based services).
 For nephrology practices to survive this new era, we must identify a model in which nephrologists can optimally leverage their skills, experience and expertise.
 One proposed model places nephrologists in leadership positions to oversee and focus on quality, processes and practice retooling.

 The good news is this model already exists.
 Most dialysis facilities use a team-based approach to deliver population health care: Medical directors (nephrologists) provide oversight while others deliver individual patient care.
 Not only is this model successful; it also has contributed to improvements in kidney care.